JiuMengDz/SuperPathCopy/README.md

 4. Control replication results by configuring `superPathCopy.format_copy`.

 ![](https://raw.githubusercontent.com/JiuMengDz/owner_images/master/vscode_extension/superpathcopy/format_test.gif)

+5. You can also copy the path by right-clicking and select the `Super Path Copy` in the menu.

 ## **Development Plan**
 This plug-in will continue to be updated, If you have Suggestions for the functionality of it, issue me!
 I will make the corresponding development adjustments within the scope of my ability.